What Cryptocurrencies Should I Buy in NZ? A Guide for 2021

 Other entities that are currently partnered with Ripple include The Bank of England, The Commonwealth Bank of Australia, JP Morgan, The Royal Bank of Canada, The National Bank of Abu Dhabi, Barclays, Sony Bank, The Bank of Thailand, Mitsubishi Corporation, and American Express.

 Ripple certainly has an impressive list of partners testing XRP, and the list is growing at an average of 2-3 new partners per week.

 Currently priced at $0.61c NZD per coin, the forecast for XRP appears to looks to be positive.
 It is generally agreed that the enormous international transaction pie is going digital, and currently Ripple’s XRP is the top contestant for taking the biggest slice.
 Good thing you can invest in it now!

 If you are keen on learning more about XRP or are interested to buy some for yourself in NZ, you can click here to see our full yet simplified breakdown and buying guide.

-The material in this article is for informational purposes only – and this is not financial or investment advice.
-Do your own research before putting money in anything 🙂
+The material presented in this article is meant to be for educational and informational purposes only – and not as a financial consultation or advice.
+Do your own research before committing into any investment.